arav06/kickstarter/README.md

 ## Features

 * Pings the IP
-* Creates required files and directories
+* Creates required files and directories to keep you organised
 * Starts nmap scans

 ## Requirements